 - From time to time ASX may conduct surveys

-We will try not to identify you or your browsing activities except, in the event of an investigation, where a law enforcement agency may exercise a warrant to inspect the service provider’s logs or if your usage is causing technical issues for our website which may need to be resolved.
-In these circumstances we may need to identify you to contact you.
+We will try not to identify you or your browsing activities except, in the event of an investigation, where a law enforcement agency may exercise a warrant to inspect the service provider’s logs; if your usage is causing technical issues for our website which may need to be resolved; or where you may have won in a game.
+In these circumstances, we may need to identify you to contact you.

-We may also from time to time email you about an event or new feature that we think might be of interest.
-If you do not wish to receive such emails, all you have to do is hit the reply button and type “remove” in the subject field of the email.
+We may also from time to time email you about an event or new feature/service that we think might be of interest.
+If you do not wish to receive such emails, all you have to do is unsubscribe or opt-out.

 This site links to other sites.
 ASX is not responsible for the privacy practices or the content of such web sites.

-ASX has appointed a Chief Privacy Officer who can be contacted by phone, post or email at:
+ASX has appointed a Chief Privacy Officer to manage privacy enquiries and complaints; they can be contacted by phone, post or email at: